Chart Color Schemes

 Household Composition

-Macksville features high concentrations of lone person households, with a fairly typical median household size
+Macksville features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.0% of all households, consisting of 20.5% couples with children, 26.2% couples without children, and 16.7% single parent families.
-Non-family households make up the remaining 35.0%, with lone person households at 31.6% and group households comprising 3.4% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+Family households constitute 65.0% of all households, including 20.5% couples with children, 26.2% couples without children, and 16.7% single parent families.
+Non-family households account for the remaining 35.0%, with lone person households at 31.6% and group households comprising 3.4%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households